MathiasBerlancourt/streaming-app/README.md

 ## 📝 Description

-This personal project aims to work on React with tailwind, handle authentifications, and discover new packages
+This personal project aims to work on React with tailwind, handle authentifications with firebase , set a backend with cloud firestore and discover new packages

 **It is a partial clone of Netflix, with the following features:**